aristorias/HumbleBundle/README.md

 Features
 ========
-- Sign in (captcha support), request new password, create new account\n
+- Sign in (captcha support), request new password, create new account
-- Integrated browser for www.humblebundle.com to purchase software\n
+- Integrated browser for www.humblebundle.com to purchase software
-- Search for products and sort them by platform\n
+- Search for products and sort them by platform
-- Integreated Bittorrent client\n
+- Integreated Bittorrent client
+-
 TODO
 ====
-- Settings (download location etc.)\n
+- Settings (download location etc.)
-- Start games/View ebooks/Listen to music\n
+- Start games/View ebooks/Listen to music
-- Add foreign games\n
+- Add foreign games
-- Backup savegames (copy them to any directory in sync with dropbox/ownCloud etc)\n
+- Backup savegames (copy them to any directory in sync with dropbox/ownCloud etc)
-- BigPicture like mode via XBMC\n
+- BigPicture like mode via XBMC